ArnauNeches/personal-page/README.md

 The main goal of this project is to learn web development while I create my own personal website.
 This idea comes from the realization that I lack personal projects (Appart from some smaller or uni related stuff) and that when you learn the most (At least in software development, maybe not in math) is when you develop (How surprising is this? hahaha).

 To achieve this and to see a cool evolution as time goes by, I will start developing the page with very simple technologies (I really mean it, the first version is going to be pure html).
-Every new version of the website will adopt new technologies and in the actual site you will be able to see previous versions (Or at least that's my initial idea, maybe in a few months this becomes a darkweb drug marketplace; Who knows?).
+Every new version of the website will adopt new technologies and in the actual site you will be able to see previous versions (Or at least that's my initial idea, maybe in a few months this becomes a criptocasino; Who knows? ).

 I will also try to rely on AI as little as possible to generate code.
 It is undeniable that AI is a super useful tool, but I think that it should be used with boundaries if our goal is to learn (I swear not a single word on this README has been AI-generated).
 Of course, I will use it as a tutor to learn, but I think that I will learn much more if every (maybe some, almost-surely is enough for us P(line witten by AI)=0) line of code is written personally by me.